mdsol/cassandra_priam_cookbook/README.md

 Security Group Name :    ````unique_cassandra_cluster_one````

-Priam will attempt to configure these itself if it is in multiregion mode.
-They must match the ASG name and be created in each of the regions with the same name/descriptor despite having different IDs in each region.
+Priam will attempt to configure security groups itself in each region if it is in multiregion mode.
+It will not however create them : They should be created matching the cluster name (i.e. the ASG name before the region suffix).

-See the autoscaling commands at the bottom of this document for a clearer picture of some of the implications.
+See the ec2/autoscaling commands at the bottom of this document for a clearer picture of some of the implications.

 #### AWS Credentials: